Enriched string-net models and their excitations: String net models for unitary fusion categories

 In the final equality above, we see that we have zero unless $v=1_\cX$ (so $w=\overline{z}$) as there are no non-zero maps between distinct simples in $\cX$.
 Moreover, we may choose the red vertices to be $\coev_z$ and its dagger, as $\{\ev_z\}$ is an ONB for $\cX(\overline{z}z\to 1)$. \end{fact}

 \begin{lem}[{\cite[\S5]{0907.2204} and \cite[\S5]{YanbaiZhang}}] For

 the coefficient $C(\xi,\eta)$\IN{$C(\xi,\eta)$ the matrix coefficients of a $B_p$ operator.} above is given by

 When not every external edge/link label of $\eta,\xi$ match, $C(\xi,\eta)=0$.
 In particular, $B_p$ is a self-adjoint projection. \end{lem} We give a short conceptual proof for convenience and completeness.
-We will prove an enriched version in \S\ref{sec:Enriched} below. \begin{proof} To ease the notation, we set
+We will prove an enriched version in \S\ref{sec:Enriched} below.
+In the diagram on the right hand side of \eqref{eq:CoefficientOfBp} above, two different involutions are applied to morphisms in $\cX$, namely the adjoint $\dag$ and the conjugate $\overline{\,\cdot\,}$.
+The adjoint is the usual one in the UFC $\cX$, and the conjugate is given by the adjoint of the rotation by $180^\circ$.
+That is, if $f: x\to y$, then